Spain Student Travel Programs for Teens

 Does my teen need to speak Spanish?

-No. Our programs focus on cultural immersion through hands-on experiences rather than language instruction.
-Program leaders and local guides handle communication.
+No. Rustic Pathways programs focus on cultural immersion through hands-on experiences rather than language instruction.
+Program Leaders and local guides handle communication.

 How is this different from language immersion programs?